bowenyi-pierre/bowenyi-pierre.github.io/_pages/music.md

 As I said in the Mandarin collection:

-> I picture a morning in the future—maybe I’m driving a car I don’t yet own, windows down, sunlight streaming in, and these songs playing.
-Just like Andy in *The Shawshank Redemption*, driving along the Pacific coast.
+*“I picture a morning in the future—maybe I’m driving a car I don’t yet own, windows down, sunlight streaming in, and these songs playing.
+Just like Andy in* The Shawshank Redemption, *driving along the Pacific coast.
 Music weaves into our lives in strange and beautiful ways.
-Maybe it’s true—music doesn’t just accompany life; it *makes* it.
+Maybe it’s true—music doesn’t just accompany life; it* makes *it.”*

 Yours,
-**Bowen**
+Bowen